fpsom/elixir-ml-biostats-hackathon/episode-01.md

 {: .language-python}

 In machine learning, we often refer to the `X` table as the samples/features table and to the `y` table as the labels/outputs.
 So, the reason for the renaming is more or less symbolic, to follow the conventional ML terminology. \

+## Supervised and Unsupervised Machine learning

-At this stage we should define the two main categories of ML problems: supervised and unsupervised.
+At this stage we should define the two basic categories of ML problems that will concern us: supervised and unsupervised.
 Generally speaking, supervised problems are those that include `y` table and unsupervised are those that do not. **Unsupervised learning** (which will be addressed later in depth), is the machine learning task of uncovering hidden patterns and structures from unlabeled data.
 For example, a researcher might want to group their samples into distinct groups, based on their gene expression data without in advance what these categories maybe.
 This is known as clustering, one branch of unsupervised learning.
-Another example would be, in our case, to have only information about the characteristics of the tumors (`X` table), but no information about their nature (`y` table), so we would have to detect patterns in our data by ourselves and attempt to cluster them into groups. \
+Another common aspect of unsupervised learning is feature selection.
+Both clustering and feature selection will discussed later. \
 On the other hand, **Supervised learning**  is the branch of machine learning that involves predicting discrete labels or continuous values given samples as inputs.
 Supervised learning problems are generally divided into two groups: Regression and Classification problems.
 Our problem here focuses on finding patterns to distinguish malignant from benign tumors and, moreover, on the assessment of a tumor based on its features and patterns detected.
 In other words, we want to classify tumors into groups and, thus, we are talking about a **classification problem**.
 The second wide category of problems are those trying to predict continuous output values and are called Regression problems.
 In order to have a look at them, we're going to load the Boston house-prices dataset from [scikit-learn](https://scikit-learn.org/stable/) package in Python. `Scikit-learn` package is a set of simple and efficient tools or predictive data analysis, implemented in Python; this package is widely used in Machine Learning applications and, thus, we will find it really useful throughout this tutorial.
 We are using the following lines of code.